ibm-messaging/iot-starter-for-android/README.md

 Once the app is connected, you can see the data visualized by going to [Quickstart](https://quickstart.internetofthings.ibmcloud.com/) and entering the same device-id in the MAC address field.

 ### 2. Connect to an IoT organization as a registered device
 In order to try the application as a registered device, you must have a Watson IoT Platform organization.
-This can be done by signing up for an IBM Bluemix trial and creating an instance of the Internet of Things Platform service.
+This can be done by signing up for an IBM Cloud trial and creating an instance of the Internet of Things Platform service.
 This will create an  organization where you can register devices.
 Next, you must register your device with your organization.
 When registering your device, create a new device type called `Android` (case sensitive).
 More detailed instructions on registering devices can be found in the [Watson IoT Platform documentation](https://docs.internetofthings.ibmcloud.com/index.html).

 On launching the application for the first time, you will need to enter your credentials to connect your device to Watson IoT Platform.
 The required information to connect your device includes: